orbitalquark/textadept/doc/manual.md

 ### Lexers

-Upon opening a file, Textadept attempts to identify the programming language associated with it and set a "lexer" to highlight syntactic elements of the code.
+Upon opening a file, Textadept attempts to identify the programming language associated with it and assign a "lexer" to highlight syntactic elements of the code.
 Pressing `Ctrl+Shift+L` (`⌘⇧L` on Mac OSX | `M-S-L` in curses) and selecting a lexer from the list manually sets the lexer instead.
 Your [file type preferences](#File.Types) customize how Textadept recognizes files.

-Occasionally while you edit, lexers may lose track of their context and highlight syntax incorrectly.
+On rare occasions while you edit, lexers may lose track of their context and highlight syntax incorrectly.
 Pressing `F5` triggers a full redraw.

 ### Code Folding